Ruth Gerdes' Story

 On Dec.
 28, 2006, I had bowel resection surgery at St. Elizabeth Hospital in Lincoln under the care of Dr. Greg Fitzke.
 Dr. Fitzke was able to completely remove the two tumors in the mesentery and small bowel, as well as take biopsies of the liver tumors.
 When he got into my resection, he knew there were more liver tumors than what he felt comfortable with trying to surgically remove.
-Dr. Fitzke was the first person to suggest I explore options that might be available from liver-transplant surgeons at The Nebraska Medical Center.
+Dr. Fitzke was the first person to suggest I explore options that might be available from liver-transplant surgeons at Nebraska Medicine.

 Karel Capek, a family member and third-year medical student at The University of Nebraska Medical Center (UNMC), told me about Dr. Jean Botha.
 Karel had done a surgical rotation under Dr. Botha's direction.
 He raved about this "liver- and bowel-transplant doctor many believed to be one of the best liver surgeons in the world."